 Surprisingly, that’s about it.
 It would also be a good idea to check some reviews after you’ve found a couple of options, but that much should go without saying.

-If you know what you’re looking for (in terms of performance) and you can identify whether or not a build is running new and worthwhile hardware, you’ll have no problem picking out the best prebuilt gaming PC.
+Keeping those 3 ideas in mind will practically guarantee that you’re making the best possible choice.
+If you know what you’re looking for (in terms of performance) and you can identify whether or not a build is running new and worthwhile hardware, you’ll have no problem picking out an awesome prebuilt gaming PC.

 With all of that said, here are some good options that I’ve found: